ArchipelagoMW/Archipelago/worlds/khrecom/docs/khrecom_en.md

 you can customize your settings by visiting the [Kingdom Hearts RE Chain of Memories Settings Page](/games/Kingdom%20Hearts%20RE%20Chain%20of%20Memories/player-settings).

+## LUA Backend and Script Running Confirmation

+On the title screen, confirm that the LUA backend is working and that your LUA script is running by pressing F2.

+This should open the LUA console.
+If you see a message stating `KHRECOM AP Running...` the lua script is running properly.

 ## Connect to the MultiServer

-On the title screen, open your KHRECOM Client and connect to your MultiServer.
+On the title screen, Open your KHRECOM Client and connect to your MultiServer.